 - make decisions about the content of publications with other senior editors in accordance with editorial policies and guidelines

-- review copy to ensure that it is free from errors and conforms with style and format rules
+- review copy to ensure it is free from errors and conforms with style and format rules

 - manage the day-to-day running of a newspaper or magazine